videmsky/markdown-cv/index.md

 ## About

 I am a technologist, surfer of waves, and a proud father of three.
 I love building things that matter, working with healthy teams, and surprising & delighting the world with the result.
 Observing, learning, and growing!
+Polymath.